 New ground coffee makers have been a little thin on the ground in 2018, and for those nervous about manual frothing with a steam wand, this Sage coffee maker could be the perfect solution.

-We’ll have the full verdict on how good this machine is, based on ratings from our independent coffee tasting panel, in the week before Christmas.
 For the best alternative and cheaper options, see our round-up of the best ground coffee machines for 2019.

 Best new bean-to-cup coffee machines revealed – prefer your coffee freshly ground?
 Get the lowdown on the latest bean-to-cup models

 If you know a Great British Bake Off fan, chances are they have their sights on the mixer that takes pride of place on the Bake Off benches: the classic KitchenAid Artisan mixer.